Less is different: why sparse networks with inhibition differ from complete graphs

+the critical curve one more time is independent of the inhibitory coupling strength, but now, it presents a dependence on the probability of inactivation after firing $\varphi$, which must be greater than 0.

+In conclusion, based on the analysis presented, we can affirm that our results are a general one, at least for this kind of stochastic neuron model, and it also seems to hold for Brunel's model when a careful look at the phase diagram is done.

-Even though both the sparse and the complete graph networks have a dimensionality larger than the critical dimension $d_c$, and thus, critical exponents and scaling relations will be the same for the AT, the control parameters are not the same.
-Topological details affect parameters' roles in the network as is intuitively explained in Fig.~\ref{fig:4}.
-The main reason is: excitatory events can be propagated through the network, generating neuronal cascades of activity, while inhibitory events have only a local effect, acting just over the nearest neighbors.
-Therefore, when all-to-all interactions are imposed, we artificially equate the effects of inhibitory and excitatory events by giving both a global range of action (each event has access to all neurons), which is a specific property of CG topology.
+From a statistical physics point of view, there are some interesting details that we must be aware of: although both the sparse ($K>4$) and the complete graph networks have a dimensionality larger than the critical dimension $d_c$, and thus the critical exponents and scaling relations will be the same for the AT, the control parameters are not the same.
+Topological details affect the role the roles of parameters in the network, as intuitively explained in Fig.~\ref{fig:7}.
+The main reason is that excitatory events can be propagated through the network, generating neuronal cascades of activity, while inhibitory events have only a local effect, acting just over the nearest neighbors.
+Therefore, when all-to-all interactions are imposed, we artificially equate the effects of inhibitory and excitatory events by giving both a global range of action (each event has access to all neurons), which is a specific property of the CG topology.

-The explicit disappearance of the inhibitory/excitatory ratio $g$ is our main result.
-The behavior discussed here is a general one: in any spiking model, CG will artificially attribute a greater role to the inhibitory weights.
-The mean field derived with CG assumption leads to erroneous conclusions about the system phase diagram.
-And the generality of many literature MF results where CG is assumed should be reevaluated in light of this.
-In sparse networks, less is different.
+The explicit disappearance of the inhibitory/excitatory ratio $g$ in low-connectivity networks is our main result.
+The behavior discussed here is a general one: In any spiking model, CG will artificially assign a greater role to inhibitory weights.
+The mean field derived from the CG assumption leads to erroneous conclusions about the system phase diagram.

+Finally, it is important to realize that the most connected neurons in biological systems have on the order of $10^{4}$ synapses but are immersed in networks with more than $10^{6}$ neurons, leading to a ratio $K/N \ll 1$.
+This fact makes low-connectivity sparse network models more relevant from the neuroscience point of view, adding relevance to the result presented here.
+Also, the independence of AT on inhibitory weights should be viewed as an important feature of sparse networks, as it will allow the system to self-tune properties such as average excitatory weights or neuronal gain to reach a near-critical regime, and, at the same time, have the freedom to adjust inhibitory weights to do computation or learning.
+As shown here, in sparse networks, less is different.